Liposuction Article 3

 Types of Liposuction Available

-Conventional liposuction in which a suction vacuum is used to extract the fatty tissue through small cannulae is the most commonly performed aesthetic procedure in the United States.
+Conventional liposuction in which a suction vacuum is used to extract the fatty tissue through a small cannula is the most commonly performed aesthetic procedure in the United States.
+The method is reliable and safe compared to other energy based forms of liposuction.
+In addition, the fat harvested can be used for fat transfer procedures including Brazilian buttlift, facial fat grafting, calf fat grafting and many others.

 Introduced in the late 80s, ultrasonic liposuction uses a probe to deliver ultrasonic energy to the fatty tissues to help destroy and liquify the fat.
 The fat must still be suctioned out as in conventional liposuction.
 The advantage of this technique is that it permits easier removal of fat from fibrous areas such as the upper abdomen, back, and flanks with greater ease, especially during secondary liposuction procedures.
 This is not to say that conventional liposuction is ineffective at removing fibrous fat.
 This is not the case.